Portal of State Administration Services

 If you (or your minor children, who have Latvian nationality) plan to stay outside Latvia for more than 6 months, you must notify your residence address to the Office of Citizenship and Migration Affairs (PMLP).
 This is necessary in order to ensure, if necessary, the possibility of communication between you and the State of Latvia.

 In order to notify the address of the place of residence in a foreign state, a person must complete an application for a specific sample or write an application in a free form, indicating the data regarding himself or her minor child (given name, surname, personal identity number) and the address in a foreign state.
-In order to submit an application electronically, you may use:
+In order to submit an application, you may:

 If, when you are abroad, you have to present documentary evidence regarding work or training, civil status, impunity or other personal information in an institution (court, correspondence department, company, etc.), you may request a statement or a copy of the document in the National Archives of Latvia.

-To request data from the archive (list of statements that you can receive, see Website of the National Archives of Latvia):
+To request data from the archive (list of information that you can receive can be found on the National Archives of Latvia website):

-You will get an application form where you can make a request for information by filling in the information windows.
-The data request price list is determined in accordance with Cabinet Regulation No.857 of 17 September 2013 Price List of Public Charge Services of the National Archives of Latvia and Cabinet Regulation No.887 of 18 December 2012 Regulations Regarding the Preparation and Issue of the State Fee for the Social Legal Statement of the National Archives of Latvia are available on the portal Likumi.lv.
+You will get an application form in which you will prepare a request for information when you fill out the information windows.
+Payment for the issuance of archive statements and copies of documents shall be determined in accordance with Cabinet Regulation No. 857 of 17 September 2013 Price List of Public Charge Services of the National Archives of Latvia and Regulation No 887 of 18 December 2012 Regulations Regarding the Preparation and Issue of the State Fee for the Social Legal Statement of the National Archives of Latvia.

 When authenticating, I agree and undertake to comply with the rules for the use of the electronic identification solution.